durrantlab/autogrow4/docker/README.md

 * `autogrow_in_docker.py`: Run AutoGrow from within docker.
 Launches docker image.
 Accepts the exact same parameters as AutoGrow4, with the following
   exceptions:
-    1) User variables must be supplied in JSON format.
+    - User variables must be supplied in JSON format.
-        - Please see documentation within the tutorial manual and an example can be found:
+        - Please see documentation within the tutorial manual and an example can be found: `./examples/sample_autogrow_docker_json.json`
-          -  ./examples/sample_autogrow_docker_json.json

-    Required variables within the JSON file:
+    - Required variables within the JSON file:
       - `-root_output_folder`: folder path on host system that results will be copied to.
       - `-source_compound_file`: Path on host system to the tab-delineate .smi file that will seed generation 1.
       - `-filename_of_receptor`: Path on host system of the receptor to be tested.
-    - `-center_x`, `-center_y`, `-center_z`: x,y,z coordinates of center of pocket to be tested.
+      - `-center_x`, `-center_y`, `-center_z`: x, y, z coordinates of center of pocket to be tested.
       - `-size_x`, `-size_y`, `-size_z`: dimensions of the pocket in x,y,z coordinates.

-    Variable that will be ignored:
+    - Variable that will be ignored:
       - `-openbabel_bin_directory` should not be specified.
       - `-mgltools_directory` should not be specified.

 * `examples/example.bash`: An example of how to run `autogrow_in_docker.py`.
 * `examples/sample_autogrow_docker_json.json`: A sample JSON file to supply `autogrow_in_docker.py`.